migonchoi/migonchoi.github.io/_posts/2026-09-18-decision-engine-for-materials.md

 **Choosing the right experiment at the right time.**

 That is the problem the Experimental R&D Decision Engine is designed to address.

+*The simulations presented here are intended as a proof-of-concept prototype to illustrate the potential value of a Decision Engine in experimental R&D.*